IE11 is no longer supported

 Short Description:

 The Independent Miners Guild consists of free, independent people who banded together voluntarily to be able to survive.
 They combine their skills, equipment and strengths to get the best outcome even in adverse conditions.
 The Guild operates wherever resources and opportunities can be found.
-The area of operations is not limited to UEE space, but the Guild is not not afraid of staking claims in uncharted areas or acquiring mining rights in Banu and Xi’An Space.
+The area of operations is not limited to UEE space, and the Guild is not not afraid of staking claims in uncharted areas or acquiring mining rights in Banu and Xi’An Space.

 Short History: